rebelsky/csc207c/_eboards/eboard30.md

 ### Which principles did you find surprising (or most surprising)?
 Why?

+* In the discussion of these principles, there was consideration of the insanely large environmental impact of computing.
+    * And it's gotten worse.
+    * Undestand the implicit harm you do as well as the explicit harm.
+* 2.1 Strive to achieve high quality in both the processes and products of professional work.
+    * vs. "Build fast and break things." (you can break important things)
+* 2.6 Perform work only in areas of competence.
+    * There's an implicit assumption that we can all learn new things (relatively quickly) and sometimes we have to learn new things to get the job done.
+* 2.8 Access computing and communication resources only when authorized or when compelled by the public good.
+    * As computing professionals, we can often find other ways to access informatoin; we should consider whether that is appropriate.
+    * Just because people are incompetent at keeping their information secure, you should not access it.
+* 1.1 Contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.
+    * Your stakeholders include more than your customers!

 ### Which are your "favorite" principles?

+* 1.6 Respect privacy and 1.7 Honor confidentiality
+    * 1.7 is more about trade secrets and such
+    * 1.6 is more about not invading others' privacy.
+* 1.5 Respect the work required to produce new ideas, inventions, creative works, and computing artifacts.
+* 2.9 Design and implement systems that are robustly and usably secure.
+    * You should be able to trust that the systems you use (as a user or developer) are secure.

 ### Which principles do you expect to be hardest to follow?

+* See classroom discussion of "It's so cool that they don't realize that I can download this."
+* 2.6 Perform work only in areas of competence.
+    * Don't we have to learn at some point?
+* 1.6 Respect privacy and 1.7 Honor confidentiality
+    * You may want to do that but companies don't.

+### What other issues came up?

+"Duh, this is obvious.
+Why would you bother to write it in a code?"

+> Unfortunately, some things you consider obvious aren't obvious to everyone.
+(Explanation can also help.)

+Sam, why are you asking us to do this?

+> Because I think you have an obligation to act ethically as professionals and I therefore have an obligation to get you to consider what that means.

 A case study
 ------------